Addresses in South Korea: Street names

-Korean streets have names typically ending in -daero (대로, 大路, Blvd.), -ro (로, 路, St.) or -gil (길, 街, Rd.) and they are distinguished by width: -daero (over 8 lanes), -ro (2~7 lanes) and -gil (others).
+Korean streets have names typically ending in -daero (대로, 大路, Blvd.), -ro (로, 路, Rd.) or -gil (길, 街, St.) and they are distinguished by width: -daero (over 8 lanes), -ro (2~7 lanes) and -gil (others).

 Some streets, mainly -daero and -ro, may be named after a feature in the area such as Daehak-ro (대학로, University Street) near a university, or after the neighborhood (dong) in which they lie such as Hyehwa-ro (혜화로, Hyehwa Street) which lies in Hyehwa-dong.
 Street names may be unique, or, in a convention which may seem confusing to foreigners, the same name can be re-used for several streets in the same area, with each street having a unique number.

 Other streets, mainly -gil, may be named after the street name it diverges from with a systematic number.
 There are three different types of numbering rules: basic numbering, serial numbering, and other numbering.
-The purpose of numbering streets is to make street names easier to predict position of it so address users find their destination streets or buildings easily on the maps or the streets.
+The purpose of numbering streets is to make their geographic location easier to predict.